svavarkonn/MkDocs/docs/seeed.md

 ![Electronics design journey](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/assignments/images/week18/pcb_design_journey.jpg){: style="width:100%"}*The evolution of my electronics design skills over the course of the Fab Academy.
 The course puts a heavy emphasis on digital electronics, because that's what makes things come alive!*

 You'll notice Xiao modules being heavily used throughout my electronics work.
 They are incredibly handy, since I can put pin headers on them and try things out on a breadboard, and then embed them in my own custom circuits.
 They have a built-in USB-C connector (it's not easy to mill the pads for those connectors) and an RGB LED which I've used to confirm that my PWM motor control code is working.
-If I want good analog peripherals to connect to sensors, I'll use the Xiao SAMD21, if I want raw processing power, I'll use the Xiao RP2040 and if I want WiFi networking I'll grab the Xiao ESP32.
+If I want good analog peripherals to connect to sensors (like in my [IR sensor](https://svavarkonn.github.io/MkDocs/seeed.html#ir-sensor-board) and the Baksi sensing board), I'll use the Xiao SAMD21, if I want raw processing power, I'll use the Xiao RP2040 and if I want WiFi networking I'll grab the Xiao ESP32.
 And more Xiaos have been added; it would be fun to try a bit of machine learning on a microcontroller module.

 My fun 1 minute final project video, showcasing the educational robot arm that I made: